codefresh-io/docs.codefresh.io/_docs/installation/installation-options.md

   See [GitOps](#gitops).

-## Cloud Builds for Codefresh pipelines
+## Note on Cloud Builds for Codefresh pipelines

 Cloud Builds for Codefresh pipelines are disabled for all accounts by default.
+Account admins can request Codefresh to enable Cloud Builds for an account.
+There is no manual action required except to click on the Enable Cloud Builds button as shown below.
+The timeframe for the response is up to 24 hours.<br>

+{% include image.html
+  lightbox="true"
+  file="/images/installation/enable-cloud-builds-request.png"
+  url="/images/installation/enable-cloud-builds-request.png"
+  caption="Enable Cloud Builds for pipelines" alt="Enable Cloud Builds for pipelines" max-width="70%"
+    %}

-Account admins must request Codefresh to enable Cloud Builds for an account.
-They can grant access to users or have the users explicitly request access to run pipelines.
+As an account admin, you can then grant access to users or have the users explicitly request access to a runtime environment to run pipelines.

 If you [create a free account]({{site.baseurl}}/docs/quick-start/create-codefresh-account/), to run pipelines, you need to configure Build Runtime settings with a Hybrid Runner runtime environment.